marciopocebon/epkg/README.md

 # Epath packager examples

-> If you want to install package, run
+> Example of the installing package

-    epkg install <package>
+    epkg install ehtools

-> If you want to reinstall package, run
+> Example of the reinstalling package

-    epkg reinstall <package>
+    epkg reinstall ehtools

-> If you want to uninstall package, run
+> Example of the uninstalling package

-    epkg uninstall <package>
+    epkg uninstall ehtools

 # The epkg MIT license